Monterey County joins lawsuit over 2020 Census citizenship information

 Monterey County officials said, "Demanding citizenship information on the Census would depress turnout in states with large immigrant populations, directly threatening those states’ fair representation in Congress and the Electoral College, as well as billions of dollars in critical federal funds."

-Monterey County relies on $12.8 million in Child Care and Development grants and $2.6 million in federal infrastructure funding, which officials said could be jeopardized.
+Monterey County relies on $12.8 million in Child Care and Development grants and $2.6 million in federal infrastructure funding, which officials said could be jeopardized and affect all of the people living here.

+There are also concerns California could lose a congressional seat in the House of Representatives.

 County officials said the Census Bureau's research showed that the decision to demand citizenship information would "inevitably jeopardize the overall accuracy of the population count" by deterring participation in immigrant communities.